 Special tip: When multiple cans are needed, it is advisable to combine the cans before you start to ensure the colour doesn’t change.
 Ideally, the hardware store gets the mix exact, but that’s not always the case.

 Stir frequently to maintain steady tint.

 4. Use a test spot before you begin

 Pick a small area that is not easily visible and do a test spot.
 It is better to check to make sure the siding absorbs the stain properly and the colour appears as expected.

 5. Use the best staining technique

 Strive to apply a consistent wet edge.
 Focus on two or three boards at a time.
-Lap marks might turn up when the stain dries when the application isn’t done properly.
+Lap marks might turn up when the stain dries if the application isn’t done properly.
 Start at the top of the cottage and work your way down.
-Stain complete boards.
+Stain across complete boards.